theothernt/AerialViews/README.md

 </details>

 <details>
-<summary>Using a PC + Windows</summary>
+<summary>Connect using a PC with Windows</summary>

 Download the official [SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools) for Windows.

-An alternate option is [Tiny ADB and Fastboot Tool (Portable version)](https://androidmtk.com/tiny-adb-and-fastboot-tool)but they both work in the same way.
+An alternate option is [Tiny ADB and Fastboot Tool (Portable version)](https://androidmtk.com/tiny-adb-and-fastboot-tool) but they both work in the same way.

-Extract the files to a folder.
+Extract the files from the ZIP archive to a folder.
 Then open a Terminal or Command Prompt and navigate to the folder.

 To check if the ADB command is working, try typing…